coursesproject/courses/README.md

 Courses was created to solve a specific set of problems not covered by similar tools like Jupyterbook and Quarto.
 These tools are based on large ecosystems for performing the publishing process.
-In contrast, `courses` is light-weight, self-contained and is very easy to extend in fundamental ways from both a developer and user perspective.
+In contrast, `courses` is light-weight, self-contained and is highly customizable and extendable.

 ## An integrated format for defining exercises.
 Most modern learning materials use exercises or tasks in some capacity.
 For technical materials involving code,